Mthuli ka Shezi

 Mthuli ka Shezi (1947–1972) was a South African playwright and political activist.
-He was a student activist when he attended the University of Zululand, and in 1972 he was elected the first vice president of the Black People's Convention.
-His writing reflected the struggle of recovering African identity in colonial and post-colonial societies, a topic which reflects his involvement in Steve Biko's Black Consciousness Movement as well as the influence of Frantz Fanon.
+At the University of Zululand, he was a student activist who would later be elected the first vice president of the Black People's Convention in 1972.
+His writing reflected the struggle of recovering African identity in colonial and post-colonial societies, a topic which shaped his involvement in Steve Biko's Black Consciousness Movement and its dramatic sub-culture.

 In December 1972, Shezi died when he was pushed in front of a moving train at Germiston station after coming to the defense of African women being drenched with water by a white station cleaner.
 He posthumously received the Order of Luthuli for his "political leadership, outstanding contribution to the performing arts, and activism against apartheid."

-He became a symbol for the struggle of black South Africans against the apartheid regime.
+He is considered by many to be the first martyr of the Black Consciousness Movement as well as a symbol for the struggle of Black South Africans against the apartheid regime.

+Career

+The South African Student's Organization

+Attending the University of Zululand at the time, Shezi was among the group of university students that started the South African Student's Organization (SASO).
+The students united across multiple college campuses in 1969 to address developments in the apartheid regime, including the Sharpeville Massacre, the establishment of segregated Bantu Education, and the banning of the Pan Africanist Congress (PAC) alongside the African National Congress (ANC), accompanied by the exile of their key leaders.
+With the overall increase in laws amplifying apartheid and restricting opposition from Black South Africans during the 1960s, the students set out to develop a counter-culture that would combat their effect by empowering their communities "psychologically, socially, materially, spiritually, and politically."